SnugglinBunny/comp330-cpd/README.md

 As with every semester previous the first week is usually pretty relaxed, however I always feel like it takes me a bit longer to get back in to the swing of things and get working.
 With this being the final and most important year I need to get back to work asap and in full force.
 I instantly continued working on the team game this week getting in the projectiles and starting on our dialogue system.
 This was a good week to focus on the team game as it consisted mostly of introduction lectures to other modules and general early quite simple work.

 ## Week Two 4th Feb
+This week we started working on Gareths optimization workshops which I found quite difficult, so I plan on booking some 1 on 1 sessions with Gareth for extra help as this is one of the earlier of our deadlines.
+We also looked at academic writing and research lifecycles of which I believe my dissertation project will be using prototyping.

 ## Week Three 11th Feb
+Following on from last week we continued with the optimization workshops which I am still struggling with however some of them are starting to work, I could maybe look into codewars to improve on this as they are intended to be made as optimized as possible.
+We also look at creating our promotional materials for our game module to help us with employability which is also one of our assignments.
+I already have a website/linkedin/cv so I just need to check them over and then do the report which shouldn't be too hard.

 ## Week Four 18th Feb
+This week I started prototyping the dialogue system for our game, which is needed for a lot of interaction and storytelling in the game.
+The system is also a core feature of my dissertation project so it would be best to get this done asap.
+As for challenges this week I didn't really have anything other than I need to start commenting my code and cleaning it up a little.

 ## Week Five 25th Feb

 ## Week Six 4th March